sroscoe2/CS222-Lab01/readme.md

 When all test cases pass, you will get 100% on that assignment.
 If a portion of your test cases do not pass, the portion of failed tests will be subtracted from your assignment grade.

 ### 7.2 Submitting
 When you are done with the assignment, submit it to Canvas.
+You should zip your *entire* project file, and then submit the zip file to Canvas. *Do not submit only .java files to Canvas.*

 1. Open a browser to https://stmarys-ca.instructure.com/
 2. Login and select our course.
 3. Navigate to the "Lab 1" assignment and click on it.
-4. Hand in the following files:
+4. Hand in the following file:
-  * `Natural.java`
-  * `ChildCredit.java`
-  * `Statistics.java`
-  * `Birthday.java`
+* CS222-Lab01.zip

 You can either click to upload files from your file explorer, or you can drag-and-drop the files.
 You
-will be able to re-handin the same file as many times as you want up until the due date.
+will be able to re-handin the project as many times as you want up until the due date.